sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 This document is unofficial and not endorsed by my school or employers.
 I'm not a lawyer, a tax specialist nor do a purport to have any real knowledge.

-This is a collection of things I wished I knew when I went away on my first Co-op term to the US.
+This is a collection of things I wished I knew when I went away on my first co-op term to the US.
 I hope it helps you out.
 Many things contained in this document were gained through mistakes and conversations with older students.

 This document is a work in progress.